 Since the late 1980s, the Council of Europe has invested considerable efforts in the fight against trafficking in human beings.
 These efforts culminated in the adoption, in May 2005, of the Convention on Action against Trafficking in Human Beings and the setting up of a mechanism to monitor compliance with the obligations contained in it.
 This monitoring mechanism is composed of the Group of Experts on Action against Trafficking in Human Beings (GRETA), a multidisciplinary panel of 15 independent experts, and the Committee of the Parties to the Convention.
 GRETA draws up country evaluation reports containing an analysis of the implementation of the Convention by each Party and proposals for further action.
 On the basis of GRETA’s reports, the political pillar of the monitoring mechanism, the Committee of the Parties, may adopt recommendations concerning the measures to be taken to implement GRETA’s conclusions.

 Ireland signed up to the Convention on Action against Trafficking in Human Beings on 13 April, 2007; lodged instruments for ratification in July, 2010 and the Convention came into effect for Ireland on 1 November, 2010.
-GRETA will pay a country visit to Ireland in November, 2012.

 The United Nations (UN) is an international organisation whose stated aims are facilitating cooperation in international law, international security, economic development, social progress, human rights and achievement of world peace.
 The UN was founded in 1945 after World War II to replace the League of Nations, to stop wars between countries and to provide a platform for dialogue.
 It contains multiple subsidiary organizations to carry out its missions.